PovertyAction/ipa-data-tech-handbook/docs/index.md

 ---
-title: IPA Data Science, Engineering, and Technology Handbook
+title: IPA Data and Technology Handbook
 ---

 ## About the Handbook

-Welcome to IPA's Handbook for Data Science, Engineering, and Technology!
+Welcome to IPA's Handbook for Data and Technology!

 This handbook is intended as a living document to assist IPA staff and collaborators with common practices for writing code and working with data.
 The handbook will never be